thor-com-se/certificates/Front-End Developer/Advanced React/React Hooks and Custom Hooks/notes.md

 - Objects can only be destructured into variables using a variable name that matches a property name
 - State can be passed from child to parent component by calling a function on `props` that passes state data (`props.doSomething(state)`), which will then be available to the parent as an attribute of the child (`<ChildComponent doSomething={state => ()} />`)
   - This state of the child component can be used to update a state variable in the parent
+- The "Fetch" API in JavaScript is a set of functionalities for making server requests
+  - `fetch()` is a function that retrieves data (JSON) through a server request
+    - This is a browser API external/separate from JavaScript, and is a "facade function" that looks like JavaScript but is actually a browser API call
+    - The `.then()` method on `fetch()` initiates a request and upon completion handles a `response` argument representing the response
+      - Another `.then()` call after completion of the first call handles a `data` argument representing the response data
+  - JavaScript is not equipped for multitasking (multithreaded operations) as it is limited to singlethreaded execution
+    - Asynchronous JavaScript involves executing a series of processes after each previous process completes or executing multiple processes at once and then awaiting completion until continuing other processes
+-